shyamjames/JavaLabSem2/README.md

 6. Write a Java program to add and multiply two matrices.
 7. A function takes two integer arguments and returns the maximum.
 Use this function to find the maximum of three numbers.
+8. A function takes an integer argument and returns the reverse of the same.
+Another function takes an integer argument and returns true or false if the number is a palindrome, using the above function.